peturgeorgievv/n8n-nodes-postfast/README.md

 1. **PostFast API Key**:
    - Log in to your PostFast account
    - Navigate to Settings → API Keys
-   - Create a new API key with appropriate workspace permissions
+   - Create a new API key
    - Copy the key (you won't be able to see it again)

 2. **Add Credentials in n8n**:
    - In n8n, go to Credentials
    - Create new "PostFast API" credentials
    - Enter your API key
-   - (Optional) Override the base URL for self-hosted instances (default: `https://api.postfa.st`)

 ## Resources & Operations